ProTimer - Intervalometer

 • Group Photos: Reduce the chance of blinks or missed smiles by taking multiple shots in succession.

-• Astrophotography: Capture long-exposure sequences of the night sky to create star trail images or improve image quality through stacking (requires software like Photoshop or StarStax for stacking and processing).
+• Astrophotography: Capture sequences of the night sky to create star trail images or improve image quality through photo stacking (requires software like Photoshop or StarStax for stacking and processing).

 • Stop-Motion Animation: Create frame-by-frame animations by capturing sequential images with controlled intervals.